KarelCemus/play-redis/README.md

 and `remove`, it provides more convenient methods such as `expire`, `exists`, `invalidate` and much more.

-The implementation builds on the top of Akka actor system, it is **completely non-blocking and asynchronous** under the hood, though it also provides blocking APIs to ease the use.
+The implementation builds on the top of Pekko actor system, it is **completely non-blocking and asynchronous** under the hood, though it also provides blocking APIs to ease the use.
 Furthermore, the library supports several configuration